Gavin-Niederman/saunter/README.md

 );
 ```

+Now that you have a loop all that is left is to send it events.
+To do this you can use the event_sender that was returned by `Loop::init()`.
+The event sender is a `Sender<Event<EventType>>` where EventType is the type of event you specified in your listener. **EventType is wrapped in a ``saunter::event::Event``**.
+This is to guarentee that you can send a close event to the loop.
+To send an event you can use the `send()` method on the event sender.

 ### Wait?
 What is a Ticks?

 The ticks type is used to store the most recent and last tick.
 It has a lerp funtion that returns a new tick enterpolated by the amount specified between the two ticks for use in rendering, or whatever you choose.
+The ticks returned by ``Loop::init()`` is not actually a ticks, it is a ``Arc<RwLock<Ticks<...>>>``, This is because it is constantly being updated by the tickloop.
+For this reason, **only ever have a read lock on ticks**.
+To help with optimization, it is best practise to immediatly drop the read lock when you are done with it.